bucketeer-io/bucketeer-docs/docs/home.md

 :::info

-Due to the renewal of the admin console, we are also renewing the documentation website.<br />
+Due to the renewal of the admin console, we are also renewing the documentation website.

 We will update it weekly.
 Stay tuned!

 :::